varJonathanR/os-portfolio/README.md

 Welcome to my web portfolio with an operating system theme.
 Here, you can find information about me, my skills, certifications, projects, and my social media links.

 > [!NOTE]
-> This is my first project done with TypeScript, so there might be some things to improve.
+> This is my first project done with TypeScript, so there might be some things to improve. <br>
 > Use https://github.com/varJonathanR/os-portfolio to view this project as in a code editor.

 ### 🛠️ Built With